-Sadly, there were ten deaths in fire related incidents this year, of which Her Majesty's Coroner has so far determined that (at time of publication) six were caused by fire.
-The remaining four potential fire deaths are awaiting a Coroner's verdict.
+Sadly, there were nine deaths in fire related incidents, of which Her Majesty's Coroner has so far determined that (at time of publication) six were caused by fire.
 Each fire death is investigated at a fatal fire case conference to explore Service and multi-agency learning and improvement.
 We also consider how we can improve the identification of vulnerable individuals and tailor our interventions accordingly.